JoelRLL19/mms142-groupI-2023/README.md

 <p>•	Predicting the future market and understanding these disruptive innovations can be hard, which increases the risk and makes them less financially attractive.</p>

 <h2>Applying Bower and Christensen's Ideas to AR</h2>
-<b>Getting back to the three potential characteristics of disruptive technologies by Bower and Christensen (1995), let's relate them to Augmented Reality (AR) in a broader sense.</b>
+<b>Now, let's link Augmented Reality (AR) to the three key traits of disruptive technologies that Bower and Christensen talked about in 1995.</b>
 <p>   </p>
 <p>•	Different Set of Attributes</p>
 <p>Considering the concept of AR, it facilitates interactive information interaction akin to real-world engagement but in a digital format.
 This proposition suggests novel elements, facets, and ways to generate value.